-- Records the SQL statements that lasted for over 1 second (You can modify this time threshold by modifying the long_query_time parameter in Parameters) in the past month.
+- Records the SQL statements that lasted for over one second (for MySQL and MariaDB, you can modify this time threshold by modifying the long_query_time parameter in Parameters) in the past month.
 Similar SQL statements are displayed once only.

 - The list does not include slow SQL logs of the past two hours.
 To query these logs, check the slow_log_view table in the MySQL database.

-Slow SQL Log Summary Provides statistics and analysis reports for SQL statements that lasted for over 1 second (You can modify this time threshold by modifying the long_query_time parameter in Parameters) in the past month.
+Slow Query Log Summary Provides statistics and analysis reports for SQL statements that lasted for over one second (For MySQL and MariaDB, you can modify this time threshold by modifying the long_query_time parameter in Parameters) in the past month.
 Primary/Secondary Instance Switch Log Available to instances of the MySQL High-availability Edition and MariaDB TX instances.

-EXEC sp_rds_read_error_logs 0,1 ,'error'
+EXEC sys.sp_readerrorlog 0,1 ,'error';

 Instances in SQL Server 2017 read error logs through the